PX4/PX4-user_guide/en/dev_setup/dev_env_windows_wsl.md

    ```

    ::: info
-   This installs tools to build PX4 for Pixhawk, Gazebo Classic and JMAVSim targets:
+   This installs tools to build PX4 for Pixhawk and either Gazebo or Gazebo Classic targets:

    - You can use the `--no-nuttx` and `--no-sim-tools` options to omit the NuttX and/or simulation tools.
    - Other Linux build targets are untested (you can try these by entering the appropriate commands in [Ubuntu Development Environment](../dev_setup/dev_env_linux_ubuntu.md) into the WSL shell).